kushalprakash6/Standalone-5G-netowrk-simulation/documentation/Installation of Open5gs and UERANSIM.md

 If you decide to use different architecture or if you wish to use older versions, you can build the code from the sources.
 The link is below https://open5gs.org/open5gs/docs/guide/02-building-open5gs-from-sources/

+In case of virtualization on MacOs, you can use the following commands to install and run everything on MacOs on root, this gives more flexibility and everything works on the latest latest version of Open5gs

+'''console
+sudo su
+cd
+'''

 To choose the version needed, after cloning the stream, do the following

 ```console